How to Make Creamy and Thick Vegan Yogurt Using Plant Based Milks | Plant Based Yogurt | Dairy Free and Probiotic Yogurt Recipe

 What is the best plant based milk to use for vegan yogurt?

 There are many plant sourced milks on the market, but from our findings, yogurt microbes prefer a few types more than others.
-The plant sourced milks that have worked the best for us with vegan starter cultures are soy milk, Cashew milk and oat milk.
-For this recipe and in these photos we used a mix of hemp milk and oat milk, and it’s by far the best vegan yogurt we've made!
+The plant sourced milk that works the best for us with vegan starter cultures is soy milk.
+For this recipe and in these photos we used a mix of coconut cream and soy milk, and it’s one of the best vegan yogurts we've made!
 Another favorite combo is oat milk and soy milk.
 Feel free to use or blend any plant based milks to your liking for this recipe though.
 All plant based milks will work.

 Dairy free yogurt Cultures + Supplies

 When culturing your milk into yogurt you have two options: Use a starter culture, or use already made vegan yogurt.
 We like the second option, because already made dairy-free yogurt is easily accessible from health food markets and at Whole Foods.
 If you prefer to use a starter culture you can order a high quality Vegan Starter Culture online like this one.
 You'll also need a yogurt maker, and we suggest this one.

 Plant Based Yogurt | Dairy Free, Probiotic, Thick and Creamy Yogurt Recipe

 - 1 Quart Soy, Oat, Hemp, Cashew or Coconut milk (or a blend of any of these, full amount still equaling 1 quart)

 - 1 to 2 Tablespoons Agar Agar

 - 2 Tablespoons of already made vegan yogurt, or a packet of starter culture.

 - 1 Tablespoon of fresh squeezed lemon juice.